-As of December 31, 2018, our cash and cash equivalents were \$62.6 million.
-We believe that we will continue to expend substantial resources for the foreseeable future developing AKB-9778 for diabetic retinopathy and any other indications that we may pursue, such as primary open angle glaucoma.
+As of December 31, 2019, our cash and cash equivalents were \$38.5 million.
+We believe that we will continue to expend substantial resources for the foreseeable future developing AKB-9778 for the indications that we are pursuing, such as OAG and ocular hypertension.
 Additionally, we expect to expend substantial resources to further develop ARP-1536.
 We may also expend substantial resources to develop any other product candidates that we may develop or acquire.
 These expenditures will include costs associated with research and development, potentially obtaining regulatory approvals and having our products manufactured, as well as marketing and selling products approved for sale, if any.
 In addition, other unanticipated costs may arise.
 Because the outcome of our current and anticipated clinical trials is highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development and commercialization of our product candidates.